kubernetes/website/content/en/docs/concepts/services-networking/endpoint-slices.md

 {{< feature-state for_k8s_version="v1.26" state="stable" >}}

 The `serving` condition is almost identical to the `ready` condition.
-The difference is that Consumers of the EndpointSlice API should check `serving` if they care about pod readiness while the pod is also terminating.
+The difference is that Consumers of the EndpointSlice API should check the `serving` condition if they care about pod readiness while the pod is also terminating.

 {{< note >}}